 Bengal Global Business Summit- 2018, January 16-17 | Kolkata

-The 2-day event will bring together policymakers, global corporate leaders, delegations, and academia to explore business opportunities, forge partnerships and collaborations.
+The 2-day event brought together policymakers, global corporate leaders, delegations, and academia to explore business opportunities, forge partnerships and collaborations.

 Details on Global Business Summit in West Bengal can be accessed at Bengal Global Summit

 Watch the video of 4th Bengal Global Business Summit